Adopt a dolphin

 Your adoption really helps

 In the ocean, noise travels further and louder under the water than it does in the air.
-Noise – from ship engines and seismic surveys – can stress and physically damage dolphins, and disrupt their natural behaviour and navigation.
+Noise – from ship engines and seismic surveys – can stress and injure dolphins, and disrupt their natural behaviour and navigation.

 Pollutants not only make dolphins sick, reducing their ability to fight infections and diseases, but also reduces the health of the habitat, and the ecosystems they’re part of.